PhotoPay/photopay-ios/README.md

 }

 - (void)documentOverlayViewControllerDidTapClose:(MBDocumentOverlayViewController *)documentOverlayViewController {
     // Your action on cancel
 }
 ```

 # <a name="advanced-integration"></a> Advanced PhotoPay integration instructions
-This section covers more advanced details of BlinkInput integration.
+This section covers more advanced details of PhotoPay integration.

 1. [First part](#ui-customizations) will cover the possible customizations when using UI provided by the SDK.
 2. [Second part](#using-document-overlay-viewcontroller) will describe how to embed [`MBRecognizerRunnerViewController's delegates`](http://photopay.github.io/photopay-ios/Protocols.html) into your `UIViewController` with the goal of creating a custom UI for scanning, while still using camera management capabilites of the SDK.